-The number of Tibetan staff and workers employed within state-owned units fell from 71.4 per cent to 64.6 per cent between 2001 and 2003, whereas the proportion of Chinese employees rose from 28.7 per cent to 35.4 per into the same trend found in the secondary sector.

-cent within the same period.
-Moreover, this trend is not restricted to stateowned enterprises, but is also in evidence concerning the appointment of Tibetans at cadre level.9 Cadre level appointment accounted for two-thirds of permanent state-sector employment in 2003 - the number of available positions having increased to 88,734 from 69,927 in 2000.
+The number of Tibetan staff and workers employed within state-owned units fell from 71.4 per cent to 64.6 per cent between 2001 and 2003, whereas the proportion of Chinese employees rose from 28.7 per cent to 35.4 per cent within the same period.
+Moreover, this trend is not restricted to stateowned enterprises, but is also in evidence concerning the appointment of Tibetans at cadre level.
+Cadre level appointment accounted for two-thirds of permanent state-sector employment in 2003 - the number of available positions having increased to 88,734 from 69,927 in 2000.
 However, the number Tibetans employed at this level dropped from 50,039 (72 per cent of the total number) in 2000 to just 44,069 three years later (around 50 per cent) (TIN 2005).